Oral leukoplakia is a white patch on the inside of the mouth or on the tongue. Sometimes it turns into cancer.

 Leukoplakia is most common in people over 60.
 You are more likely to get it if you drink too much alcohol or if you smoke, dip, or chew tobacco.
 Your risk is also higher if your mouth gets irritated or injured, such as from a rough tooth or ill-fitting dentures..
 People who don't have enough nutrients in their diet, such as vitamin A or B, are also at risk.

 Your doctor may remove a small piece of the white patch to check for cancer.
 This is called a mouth biopsy.
-He or she will also tell you to avoid all types of tobacco and alcohol.

 You may get medicine to help get rid of the white patches.
 If the patches don't go away, your doctor may do surgery to remove them.